This blog covers the top Google ranking factors that will drastically improve your search engine optimization (SEO) ranking:

-- Avoiding annoying ads
+- Avoiding unnecessary ads

 Additionally, there are three SEO parameters you should be aware of:

-- Click-through rate: The ratio of users who clicked on or entered your website
+- Click-through Rate: The ratio of users who clicked on or entered your website

-- Dwell time: The time users spend navigating your website
+- Dwell Time: The time users spend navigating your website

 Check out our SEO Course to have a deeper understanding of Search Engine Optimization.

 Optimized Mobile Experience

 As the usage of mobiles has become integral and widespread, improving a website’s mobile experience will definitely tick the box as a Google ranking factor.
 Handheld devices are popular and more likely to be used for location-based searches such as searches for local businesses or services.
 According to Statista, 52.2 percent of web traffic in 2018 came from mobile devices.
 While your website may otherwise be very user-optimized, unless it is designed to work well on mobile phones and other handheld devices, you will lose out on an important chunk of your web traffic.

 While designing your mobile website, you need to think about how many times you were on one and found it difficult to click on buttons or elements that were too close together, how the content size was wider than your screen size, or how the fonts were too small to read.
 Considering all these little things can hugely improve the user experience on your mobile website.